SnowyMouse/invader/README.md

 done on 227.5 KiB with invader-sound.

-For sounds that are more than 2.5 seconds long if 44100 Hz stereo, 5 seconds if 22050 Hz stereo, or 10 seconds long if 22050 Hz mono, such as music or extended dialogue, we recommend enabling splitting.
+For sounds that are more than 2.5 seconds long if 44100 Hz stereo, 5 seconds if 22050 Hz stereo, or 10 seconds long if 22050 Hz mono, such as music, we recommend enabling splitting.

+Note that you cannot use splitting for dialogue.
+The original Halo engine has issues playing back this type of dialogue.

 #### Audio formats
 These are the different audio formats that invader-sound supports.